Want to effortlessly manipulate your body composition on a plant-based diet?

-Head over to a TDEE calculator such as this one and plug in your stats.
+Head over to just about any basic TDEE calculator, such as this one, and plug in your stats.

-This will give you an estimate of your maintanence calories, basically where energy needs meets energy supply.
-Theoretically at this calorie intake your weight should stay the same.
+This will give you a rough estimation of your maintanence calories, where energy needs meets energy supply.
+And at least theoretically, at this calorie intake your weight should stay the same.

-Let's look at an example to illustrate how this works.
+Let's look at an example to illustrate how this would work in practice.